usnistgov/sesame/doc/tutorial/tuto3.rst

   is impractical, we made possible to use an iterative solver.
 Use the argument ``iterative=True`` to activate it.
 Note that we have not tested this feature extensively and a solution is not guaranteed.

-* We implemented two ways to modify the Newton correction to reach convergence, one seems to give a slower convergence but is useful in that way.
-The parameter ``eps`` sets the Newton error above which the slow converging Newton correction is used.
-This seems to be useful when convergence of the Newton algorithm is difficult, and when using the iterative inner solver.